amritsinghbainsrevtech360/amritsinghbainsrevtech360-data-weave-grimoire/README.md

 And then go to on browser http://localhost:8083

-### Expert testing
+### Expert mode
-To view a particular week's quiz go to http://localhost:8083/?weekNumber=20
+To view a particular week's quiz, go to http://localhost:8083/?weekNumber=20